Shuffle/Shuffle/README.md

 - * Docker-compose- Frontend, backend, db & orborus
 - * Configuration - Write setup documentation - Did for docker
 - * Remove orborus?
 Can deploy straight, but that would be weird - Won't do this yet
+- * Full OpenAPI support with authentication schemes in App creator (not Oauth2 yet)
 - Workflows 		- IMPORT DEFAULT WORKFLOWS - Create some towards e.g. TheHive & MISP.
 - Documentation - General documentation /docs rewrite
 - API doc				- 1.
 In Shuffle.
 2. In e.g. python
-- Add secret to orborus
+- Add random secret to orborus
 - Change workflow name
 - Fix scheduler
+- Use variables in e.g. JSON body

 ```
 # 1. export DATASTORE_EMULATOR_HOST=0.0.0.0:8000